Where The Wild Things Grow: Socotra’s Firhmin Forest

 Planning a trip?
 Check out my Socotra Travel Guide

 Alternatively, you can set up a trip with Inertia Network who I have worked with to co-lead several group trips.
-With a lot of efforts and arrangements, I’m excited to be offering two small group trips to Socotra Island in March 2021 with Inertia Network.
+With a lot of efforts and arrangements, I’m excited to be offering small group trips to Socotra Island in fall 2021 and early 2022 with Inertia Network.

 The first departure will include visits to the highlights of Socotra plus a camel trekking trip through the Haggier Mountains.
 The second departure will take us to explore the outlying islands of the Socotra Archipelago of Abd al Kuri, Samha, and Darsa, as well as a trek across the Haggiers and Noged Plateau back on the main island of Socotra.
 The second departure offers an option 5 day Mainland Yemen Expedition add-on.

 Hiking To Firhmin Forest

 Sometimes the Firhmin Forest is accessible by car, sometimes it’s not.
 In 2019 when I was able to return to the island the track leading down into Wadi Dirhur was in such poor shape due to ravaging storms that we had to begin the trek near the village of Shibakhan down into Wadi Dirhur and then back up the other side to reach Firhmin.